kvnvallis/misc/README.md

 ## avi2dvd.sh

 Specifically created for converting the standard definition theatrical cut of *Return of the Jedi* into a dvd, but applicable to other transcodes with some modification.
+Refer to the mencoder documentation <http://www.mplayerhq.hu/DOCS/HTML/en/menc-feat-vcd-dvd.html>.

 ## mkdvd.sh